ray-leun1/jSharkanoid/README.md

 `shark.js`: This script handles the position logic of the shark in the game along with stats

 ## Implementation Timeline
-**Day 1:** Setup node modules including Browserify, setup project skeleton.
+**Day 1:** Setup node modules including webpack, setup project skeleton.
 Organize sprites and get them working.

 **Day 2:** Setup object movement and collision and test them, then work on game logic associated with various object collisions